lsst-dm/dmtn-021/index.md

 \phi_D(k) = M(k)\phi_1(k) \sqrt{ \frac{ \overline{\sigma}_1^2 + \overline{\sigma}_2^2}{ M(k)^2 \overline{\sigma}_1^2 + \kappa^2(k) \overline{\sigma}_2^2}}.
 $$

-It was also claimed by the authors that the [Zackay, et al. (2016)][ZOGY] procedure produces cleaner image subtractions in cases of (1) perpendicular-oriented PSFs and (2) astrometric jitter.
-This claim has yet to be investigated thoroughly using the LSST [A&L][ALref] implementation.
+It was also claimed by the authors that [ZOGY][ZOGY] procedure produces cleaner image subtractions in cases of (1) perpendicular-oriented PSFs and (2) astrometric jitter.
+This claim has yet to be investigated thoroughly using the LSST [A&L][ALref] implementation, although the effective deconvolution required by [A&L][ALref] in situation (1) does often lead to noticeable artifacts.

 # 3. Results